Joykinuthia/yolo/README.md

 This repository contains the Kubernetes manifests and deployment setup for the YOLO application.
 The project leverages Kubernetes orchestration to deploy a frontend, backend, and MongoDB database with proper scaling, persistent storage, and public access.

 **Kubernetes Objects Used**
+The deployment makes use of the following Kubernetes objects:

+**1. StatefulSet (MongoDB)**:

-**StatefulSet (MongoDB)**: Ensures a stable network identity and persistent storage for MongoDB, preserving data across pod restarts.
+- Ensures that MongoDB has a stable network identity and persistent storage, so data persists even if the pod is restarted.

+- Provides ordered deployment and scaling, making it ideal for databases that require stable identifiers and volume attachment.

-**Deployments (Backend & Frontend)**: Provides automatic scaling, rolling updates, and self-healing for application pods.
+**2. Deployments (Backend & Frontend)**:

-**Services**:
+- Automatically manages pod creation, scaling, and updates.

+- Supports rolling updates and self-healing to ensure high availability.

+- Enables multiple replicas to run simultaneously for load balancing and fault tolerance.

+**3. Services**:

-**ClusterIP**: Enables internal communication between backend and MongoDB.
+**ClusterIP**: Used for internal communication between the backend and MongoDB.
+Pods can discover and communicate with each other reliably.

-**LoadBalancer**: Exposes the frontend publicly to allow access via a web browser.
+**LoadBalancer**: Exposes the frontend service to the internet, allowing users to access the application via a public IP address.

-**PersistentVolumeClaims**: Ensures MongoDB data is stored persistently and securely.
+**4. PersistentVolumeClaims (PVCs)**:

+- Provides persistent storage for MongoDB, ensuring that data is not lost even if pods are deleted or rescheduled.

+- This aligns with best practices for stateful applications running in Kubernetes.

 ## Author: Joyrose Kinuthia